|

 don't suggest an increase in your dues, they are expenses that your

+dues will cover.
 Let us know what you think.
 This survey solicits your opinion

 on a mid-year decision that will impact the club's future expenses.